kerl/kerl/README.md

 Here again you can check the installation's been registered:

     $ kerl list installations
-    R14B02 /path/to/install/dir
+    r14b02 /path/to/install/dir

 And at last activate it:

     $ . /path/to/install/dir/activate

-You're now ready to work with R14B02:
+You're now ready to work with your r14b02 installation:

     $ erl -version
     Erlang (SMP,ASYNC_THREADS,HIPE) (BEAM) emulator version 5.8.3